urartian/loopback4-odata/README.md

 When `mediaEtagField` is configured the generated `$metadata` advertises `@Org.OData.Core.V1.MediaETag`, allowing clients to discover which property carries the stream ETag and rely on conditional caching headers automatically.

+When handling uploads the controller prefers metadata reported by the `ODataMediaHandler` over the incoming HTTP headers.
+Handlers can return `contentType`, `length`, and `etag` from their `write()` result to override the stored values.
+This enables sniffing binary payloads server-side, emitting custom weak ETags, or correcting bogus `Content-Type`/`Content-Length` headers before persisting the entity’s metadata and `@odata.mediaContentType`.

 When `mediaField` is configured the handler writes the uploaded stream directly into that property.
 Make sure the backing column is a binary type in your datasource (e.g., PostgreSQL `bytea`, MySQL `LONGBLOB`, MSSQL `VARBINARY`).
 Use the connector-specific metadata to request the correct type:

 ```ts